-Thus, the difference between merely thinking you are following a rule and genuinely following it is supplied by the community - it is your peers who correct you, and hence who make you see that what you thought was obeying a rule is not really that.
-Hence I am convinced that the normative attitudes that constitute the surplus that makes up our practice of drawing inferences are necessarily social.
-In other words, it is not enough to concentrate on a lone reasoner; I think that it is essential, rather than just accidental, that people target, by their normative attitudes, each other, making rule-following into what we have dubbed a practice.
-True, one aims one's normative attitudes also at oneself, but this is a consequence of one's aiming them at everybody.
+Hence I am convinced that the normative attitudes that constitute the surplus that makes for our practice of drawing inferences is necessarily social.
+In other words, I think that it is essential, rather than just accidental, that people target, by their normative attitudes, each other, making rule-following into what we have dubbed a practice.
+True, one aims her normative attitudes also at oneself, but this is a consequence of her aiming them at everybody.

-The norms of logic
+The normativity of logic

-The picture sketched in the previous section helps with the explanation of how GOGAR (and rationality and logic) could have come into existence.
-The rudimentary normative attitudes came into being as first nothing more than reflexive (not reflective) reactions to some vocal displays, which turned out to be useful (in the sense of promoting fitness - we can imagine that, e.g., encouraging others to emit specific kinds of sounds in cases of danger and pestering those failing to do so, may be useful7).
-And gradually, displays of this kind gained, in this way, in significance and as they became nodes in a growingly complex web of interdependent displays, so their roles grew into what we call meanings.
-It is only then that we are in possession of propositions (the meanings of sentences capable of being asserted, i.e. moves in GOGAR), and consequently we can have fully-fledged propositional attitudes.
+The picture sketched in previous section helps with the explanation of how GOGAR (and rationality and logic) could have come into existence.
+The rudimentary normative attitudes came into being as first nothing more than reflexive (not reflective) reactions to some vocal displays, which turned out to be useful (in the sense of promoting fitness - we can imagine that, e.g., encouraging others to emit a specific kind of sounds in case of danger and pestering those who do not do so, may be useful).
+However, the displays of this kind gained, in this way, on significance and as they became nodes in a growingly complex web of interdependent displays, their significances grew into what we call meanings.
+It is only then that we are in possession of propositions (meanings of sentences capable of being asserted, i.e. moves in GOGAR), and consequently we can have fully-fledged propositional attitudes.

-The usual picture, we saw, is that people draw inferences and play GOGAR and logicians supervise and rectify their steps: not that they would be called upon to arbitrate all kinds of inferences, but they can ratify the most important ones plus perhaps oversee that the whole game remains within acceptable bounds.
-To justify themselves, logicians need some authority to underpin their arbitration of what is correct.
-And the usual idea is that logical laws must bring to light some fixed structures of either the human mind or the natural world.
-Boole, one of the founding fathers of modern logic, put forward the former answer, while Russell, the star of a later phase of the logic, urged the latter8.
-And indeed, the existence of such structures, which would relate to GOGAR analogously to the laws of nature relating to our struggle to grip the natural world, would explain what makes logic normative with respect to our reasoning.
+The usual picture, we saw, is that people draw inferences and play GOGAR and logicians supervise and rectify what they do: not they would be called up to arbitrate all kinds of inferences, but they can ratify the most important ones plus perhaps oversee that the whole game remains within acceptable bounds.
+To do this, logicians need an authority, which would underpin their arbitration of what is correct.
+And the usual idea is that logical laws bring to light some fixed structures of either human mind or the natural world.
+Boole, one of the founding fathers of modern logic, put forward the former answer, while Russell, the star of a later phase of the logic, urged the latter.
+And indeed, the existence of such structures, which would be related to GOGAR as laws of nature are to our struggling with the natural world, would explain what makes logic normative w.r.t. our reasoning.